 - Click on “Website” in the dropdown menu and select “Website Pages” from the extended menu.

-- In the module selection menu, search for “Location Finder” and select the module.
+- Select the template and create your web page as usual.
+Under the module selection menu, search for “Location Finder” and select the module.

-- Now simply pick the Map module, drag, and drop it wherever you want on your page.
+- Now simply pick the Location Finder module, drag, and drop it wherever you want on your page.
 You’ll see a new module appear on the page.

-In the “Basic” layout settings, you will see the following dropdown menu.
+- In the “Basic” layout settings, you will see this dropdown menu.

-- In the “Content” menu, you can customize the map’s appearance, add titles and descriptions, and set the location that you want to display on the map.
+- In the “Content” menu, you can customize the map’s appearance, add title and descriptions, and set the location that you want to display on the map.

 - The iFrame code can be used to embed the responsive Google Maps on your website.
-You can generate this code on the Map. ie website.
+You can generate this code on Google Maps easily.

 - Under the “Content” button, there is also a details button where you can add further details or redirect links to your outset, right on the map!